NC Civic Impact Fellowship

 - Students who have the capacity and commitment to conduct research, attend regular virtual fellowship meetings, and carry out an independent project.
 Depending on the project, time commitment ranges from 1-5 hours per week.

-- Students are communicative, proactive, and comfortable working both independently and with a supportive cohort
+- Students who are communicative, proactive, and comfortable working both independently and within a supportive cohort